 Designsonearth Eco Bag Workshop Designers Block

-I was invited by Designsonearth who are a start up company formed by 2 women Naomi Conneely and Merryl Catlow to pop along to the Royal Festival Hall at the Southbank where Designsonearth are in residency as part of the London Design Week and Designer block.
-Designersblock which is taking spaces across Southbank Centre, featuring exhibitions, workshops, activities, special events, installations and projects from over 200 UK and international designers.
+I was invited by Designsonearth who is a start-up company formed by 2 women Naomi Conneely and Merryl Catlow to pop along to the Royal Festival Hall at the Southbank where Designsonearth are in residency as part of the London Design Week and Designer block.
+Designersblock which is taking spaces across Southbank Centre, featuring exhibitions, workshops, activities, special events, installations and projects from over 200 the UK and international designers.

-Designsonearth are bringing forward the latest design idea for the environment that are shaping our future, the Designsonearth website which collates together a wealth of information that is forward thinking ideas and designs which directly tackle the environmental in a positive and low impact way.
+Designsonearth is bringing forward the latest design idea for the environment that is shaping our future, the Designsonearth website which collates together a wealth of information that is forward thinking ideas and designs which directly tackle the environmental in a positive and low impact way.

-I was Invited by Naomi Conneely and Merryl Catlow of Designsonearth to come along to the Royal Festival Hall to see their eco tote bag work shop.
+I was Invited by Naomi Conneely and Merryl Catlow of Designsonearth to come along to the Royal Festival Hall to see their eco tote bag workshop.
 There were also displaying copies of the Tote Bag Book which I had written.
-I was very honoured to be asked to be a part of their hands on and informative eco bag workshop, which was on the ground floor of the Royal Festival Hall.
-I was happy to be a helping hand to those who were creative enough to work on designing a eco friendly tote bags.
+I was very honored to be asked to be a part of their hands on and informative eco bag workshop, which was on the ground floor of the Royal Festival Hall.
+I was happy to be a helping hand to those who were creative enough to work on designing an eco-friendly tote bags.

-There were a throng of inquisitive people who we helped and encouraged to think about design and at the same time create a eco bag.
+There was a throng of inquisitive people who we helped and encouraged to think about design and at the same time create an eco bag.
 It was a great way to Bring thoughts of the underlying message of the environment by Designsonearth in a fun and creative environment.
-Many different types of eco friendly materials, such as inks to novel recycled bottles which were made into interesting flower buttons, to found material, all of which were combined together to create individual and unique designs onto the tote bags.
+Many different types of eco-friendly materials, such as inks to novel recycled bottles which were made into interesting flower buttons, to found material, all of which were combined together to create individual and unique designs onto the tote bags.

-I find myself getting a little carried away with a eco drawing onto a tote bag, it was a grand idea by Designsonearth to come up with a successful work shop as part of the Design week, and I am also pleased to have been asked to be part of the Designsonearth workshop.
+I find myself getting a little carried away with an eco drawing onto a tote bag, it was a grand idea by Designsonearth to come up with a successful workshop as part of the Design week, and I am also pleased to have been asked to be part of the Designsonearth workshop.